ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Methodology

-The abovementioned method was successfully implemented on a CPU.
-However, we observed significant performance degradation when running the algorithm on a GPU.
-This degradation was caused by the interruption of loops to store intermediate results and check if these results were required.
-To address this, we employed the naive implementation and vectorized the execution of each mode to a separate GPU kernel.
-Each GPU kernel processes a mode number $(n,m)$ and executes the Jacobi recursion relation using Equation \ref{jacobi-recursion}, without storing intermediate values or performing checks.
-Despite the inherent inefficiencies of this GPU version, we achieved faster computation times compared to the CPU for higher orders.
-The parallelization effectively compensated for the additional computation time caused by extra calculations.
+The method described above was implemented on a CPU and performed very well (to be quantified later in Section \ref{sec:results}).
+However, we observed significant performance degradation when running the same algorithm on a GPU.
+This slowdown was primarily due to interruptions in the loops for storing intermediate results and checking if these results were needed, particularly in lines 11 to 13 of Algorithm \ref{cpu-algo}.
+It has been seen that with \texttt{JAX}, the execution of for-loops on GPU is quite slow compared to CPU.
+Since this part of the algorithm uses a type of for-loop, the overall nested for-loop count is 3 and thus the GPU performance is greatly impacted.
+To address this in the function optimized for GPU, we employed a naive implementation and vectorized the execution of each mode to a separate GPU core as shown in Algorithm \ref{gpu-algo}.
+Each GPU core processes a mode number $(n,m)$ of the given set of $\bar{n}, \bar{m}$ input pairs and executes the Jacobi recursion relation using Equation \ref{jacobi-recursion}, without storing intermediate values or performing checks.
+The vectorization over each input pair reduces the number of for-loops to one.
+However, this approach introduces some redundancy; for example, if both $(12, 8)$ and $(12, 12)$ modes are requested, the computation for $(12, 12)$ will repeat calculations for $(12, 8)$.
+Despite these inefficiencies, the GPU-optimized implementation achieved faster computation times than the CPU-optimized version for higher-order modes and larger numbers of radial points.
+The parallelization and reduced checks effectively offset the additional computation time from redundant calculations.